Trump, Ukraine and NATO: Two Crossroads for Europe

 The US negotiations with Russia over Ukraine: A first crossroads for Europe

 The major discontinuity between Biden and Trump instead concerns Western support for Ukraine, which the last Washington summit embedded in the NATO structure.
 The new administration will in all likelihood try to negotiate with Russia a peace deal over Ukraine in order to disengage the US from this war, considered a distraction and unnecessary cost with respect to the China priority.
 This would be consistent with the prevailing isolationist mood of the Republican electorate, as well as with Trump’s political platform.
 Vance has already publicly mentioned the possibility that Russia will keep the areas it has occupied, a demilitarised zone will be established along the current line of demarcation, and Ukraine will be a neutral country.[7]
 Against this backdrop, Moscow will certainly try to get the most at Kyiv’s expense, also considering that Trump does not have an ideological anti-Russian position.
 The negotiations will not be easy, but their strategic direction is set since “prioritisation” of US resources towards China will surely be a mantra of the White House.
 To be sure, negotiations may fail for two main reasons: either Putin may raise the bar too high so as to make a deal unacceptable in political terms for the Trump administration; or the Kremlin may bet that Washington will disengage from Ukraine in any case over the mid-term, and that Moscow has just to stay the course for a few more years in order to win the whole country and occupy Kyiv as it planned to do in February 2022.
 Still, a negotiation will take place, and the possibility of a peace deal quite favourable for Russia at the expenses of Ukraine is real.
 This poses a first crossroads for European members of NATO.
 They can assist as spectators to a bilateral US-Russia dialogue and suffer its consequences, as happened with the US-Taliban deal over Afghanistan.
 Or they can elaborate a strategy for a peace more favourable to Ukraine than those to be negotiated by Trump and Putin, investing political, military and economic resources in it, and trying to influence Washington’s position towards Moscow, possibly via a strategic dialogue in NATO.
 Negotiating tactics may vary, and should include also an increase of support to Ukraine in order to deal with Russia from a position of strength.
-So far, Europeans as a whole have provided more military aid to Ukraine than the US, and Ukraine is by all means a priority for their security, surely more than for the US: Europeans could and should indeed play a meaningful role – or they can decide to wait and see.
+So far, Europeans as a whole have provided more military aid to Ukraine than the US, and Ukraine is by all means a priority for their security, surely more than for the US: Europeans could and should indeed play a meaningful role – or they can decide to wait and see, and therefore to suffer the negative effects of their inaction.

 The credibility of NATO collective deterrence: A second crossroads for Europe